Compact Quantum Homogeneous K\"ahler Spaces: Compact Quantum Groups

 \section{Compact Quantum Groups}

 In this appendix we present two complementary approaches to compact quantum groups.
 The first is purely Hopf algebraic and due to Koornwinder and Dijkhuizen \cite{KoornDijk}.
-The second approach is $C^*$-algberaic and due to Woronowicz \cite{WoroCQPGs}.
-Compact quantum group algebras can always be completed to $C^*$-algebraic quantum groups.
-Although the choice of completion is not unique in general, the two theories can be thought of as complementary viewpoints.
+The second approach is $C^*$-algebraic and due to Woronowicz \cite{WoroCQPGs}.